fmcwradar/Microwave_Imaging/README.md

 ## Getting started
 The repository contains two scripts (`Ideal_VNA_Data_Generator.py` and `Ideal_Radar_Data_Generator.py`) for the generation of ideal VNA and radar data.
 The ideal data is saved in the folders 'Ideal_Data_VNA' and 'Ideal_Data_Radar'.
 If these folders do not already exist they will be created automatically.
 The default settings are chosen so that you simply have to download the entire repository.
 Then you have to execute `Ideal_VNA_Data_Generator.py` and `Imaging_VNA.py` to get a VNA image.
 To generate a radar image the correct order is `Ideal_Radar_Data_Generator.py` and  `Calculate_Radar_Image.py`.

-For the generation of the ideal data the user has to specify an array of (x,y)-coordinates.
+For the generation of the ideal data, the user has to specify an array of (x,y)-coordinates.
 To compute the ideal FMCW radar signals, the corresponding IF frequency and phase shift based on the ideal signal model is calculated.
 For the ideal VNA data, a set of microstrip lines with the corresponding lengths is simulated using the `scikit-rf` package.

 ## What else?
 In the folder `Supporting_Material` you can find some more information about the details of the signal processing.